hzget/os/littleos/Readme.md

 (BIOS and GRUB code loaded below 1 MB) virtual address  0xC0000000 ~ 0xC0100000 ----->
 physical address 0x00000000 ~ 0x00100000

+user address space:
+virtual address 0x00000000 ~ 0xBFFFFFFF ----->
+physical address (it depends on memory that comes from kmalloc/kcalloc)
 ```

 Paging in x86 consists of a page directory (PDT) that can contain